susejzepoI/AZURE_ARCHITECT_EXPERT/README.md

 DESCRIPTION
 ---------------------------------------

-The purpose of this repository is to build projects to practice for the AZ-305 and AZ-104 certification exams.
+The purpose of this repository is to build projects for practicing the AZ-305 and AZ-104 certification exams.

 All examples in this repository are for study purposes only.
-Each project uses Bicep, ARM templates or Azure CLI to define the architecture as code.
+Each project uses Bicep, ARM templates, or Azure CLI to define the architecture as code.

 ---------------------------------------
 ---------------------------------------